lauripe/lauripe.github.io/docs/_posts/2022-04-08-security-basics-h2.markdown

 ```

-As build seemed to go without errors and the GPU (or whatever the integrated SoC should it be called) cores were correctly identified, I ran few benchmarks:
+As build seemed to go without errors and the GPU (or whatever the [integrated SoC](https://debugger.medium.com/why-is-apples-m1-chip-so-fast-3262b158cba2) should be called) cores were correctly identified, I ran few benchmarks:
 ```
 % # MD5
 % hashcat -b -m 0 -O | grep "Speed.#1"